Telephone and online counselling - what to expect

 - We are required to do so by law – for example, to comply with mandatory reporting requirements in relation to suspected cases of child abuse and neglect, or in response to a subpoena.

-We usually keep a record of your name (or the name you wish to use), as well as other information that will help us support you.
+We are committed to protecting your privacy.
+We may keep a record of your name (or the name you wish to use), as well as other information that will help us support you.

-You always have the option to use a pseudonym (fake name) if that is what you would prefer.
+You always have the option to use a pseudonym (fake name) if you prefer.

 If you have consented to your call being recorded, we will keep a copy of the call recording.
-If you have contacted us online via the ‘chat’ option, we will keep a record of the ‘chat’ interaction.
-We use call recordings and chat transcripts to improve our service, and access to them is controlled.
+If you have contacted us via the online chat or text message, we will keep a record of the interaction.
+We use call, text and online chat records to improve our service, and access to them is controlled.
+The number you used to contact the service via text message will also be retained.

-Your information may be shared on a confidential basis between Telstra Health, the Department of Social Services and those contractors and service providers who have been engaged by Telstra Health or the Department of Social Services to provide you with the service.
+Your information may be shared on a confidential basis between Telstra Health, the Department of Social Services and those contractors and network providers who have been engaged by Telstra Health or the Department of Social Services to provide you with the service.

-Clinicians engaged by Telstra Health to provide the counselling service store your information in a secure record system.
-This helps us to maintain a continuous record of your interactions with the service, so you don’t have to repeat your story every time you contact us.
+Counsellors store your information in a secure record system.
+This helps us to maintain a record of your interactions with the service.
+It also means you do not have to repeat your story every time you contact us.
 For more information, see our Privacy statement.

 Normally, yes.
 We do this to help us to improve our service.
 If you don’t want your call to be recorded, you can tell the counsellor who answers your call.
 You can also choose to remain anonymous or to use a pseudonym (fake name) when you call.